w7cep/pkmn-swsh-automation-tools/README.md

 #### Shiny breeding `wildareabreeding.hex`

+* open wildareabreeding.c in src folder
+* change value at line 62 `#define cycles`to correct amount and save

 1. fly to the daycare in the wild area
 2. your party needs to be full and in the first slot should be a Pokémon with the **Flame Body** ability
 3. selection in menu needs to hover the map button